Cool Weather Cuisine (Part 2)

 You know them as pumpkins...

-So you've carved up your pumpkin & you've made a ton of pumpkin pies with it.
 You even fed the left over pumpkin shell to your local wildlife (deers love it!), but you still have a lot of pumpkin meat and seeds left.

 The weather is still suitable for serving cool weather fruits and veggies and you still have pumpkin meat and seeds left over.

-So, what do you do with them ?
+So, what do you do with them?

-Add them to some other dishes!
 Here's a collection of short recipes and mix-in ideas that will make sure you and you family can continue enjoying this delicious and nutritious cousin to the squash family.
-Try them out and share with family and friends!

 • Preheat your conventional oven to 350-375 degrees while you wash the seeds in warm water.
 Pat them dry with a clean towel.
 Create a mixture of extra virgin olive oil (about a 1/2 cup), 2-3 tablespoons each of sea salt, thyme, and garlic powder (or you can add any combination of two or more of your favorite seasonings).
 Immerse your seeds in the mixture 1/3 cup at a time an allow to it to sit for 5-7 minutes.
 Put the seeds on a baking sheet in a cookie pan and allow to bake for up to 15 minutes (or until desired crispness).
 Let cool for about 15-20 minutes and enjoy.